-“My advice when it comes to cushions on a bed is firstly, look at the style of the interior to determine how the bed should look and feel when selecting and adding cushions.
+“My advice when it comes to cushions on a bed is firstly, look at the style of the interior.
+It will help you to determine how the bed should look and feel when selecting and adding cushions.

 “For a more formal looking bedroom, use two identical oblong or square cushions sitting side by side.

 “In a minimalist bedroom, there could be either no cushions (I know, who can live with no cushions on their bed!?) or just one oblong cushion in the middle of all the pillows.

 “To go for a more relaxed feel, have two or three cushions that are different in size, texture, pattern and shape.
 Keep bed linen simple and plain.
 Then add in colour with cushions and throws, which can easily be changed to give your bedroom a different look.

 “Pull out a colour of the artwork and use the same colour in a feature cushion maybe in linen, or velvet for a luxe factor.

 “Then, use a textured cushion such as a woolly sheepskin or a leather cushion.
 Or maybe a small round cushion, something patterned or knotted cushion to add an interesting shape to the bed.”

 “For adult master bedrooms I’m a little over the look of having a plethora of different sized cushions on the bed.
 I feel like sometimes it makes the room look chaotic and over-styled,” says Nicole.